MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 _**Applies to: Office 365 Enterprise E5, Office 365 A5, Office 365 Nonprofit E5, and MyAnalytics add-on**_

 Thank you for trying the brand new MyAnalytics experience.
-Welcome to your new personal dashboard aims to help you understand how you spend your time and collaborate with colleagues.
+Your new personal, goal-oriented dashboard aims to help you understand how you spend your time and collaborate with colleagues.

-MyAnalytics gives you valuable new insights on how to increase focus, achieve work life balance, and grow your network.
+MyAnalytics gives you valuable new insights on how to increase focus, achieve work life balance, and improve your work relationships and team collaboration.

 **To open your MyAnalytics dashboard**: Open [myanalytics.microsoft.com](https://myanalytics.microsoft.com)